nkueng/travelblog/copenhagen/cph1.md

 ### Dear Friends and Family,

-I am very sorry for the long wait.
+So sorry for the long wait.
 I was terribly busy filing tons of legal forms and running back and forth between institutions instead of writing this blog.
 But now it’s high time to start writing again as there’s a lot to write about.
 How come?
 Because I’ve recently left Zurich for love and work.
 Equipped only with a bike and a surfboard (more about that later).

 ![at the airport with surfboard](imgs/1/1.jpeg)

 My destination was Copenhagen, the beautiful capital of Denmark – and the hometown of my even more beautiful girlfriend, Sofie.
 In case you wonder how we met, have a look [here](./../vancouver/van3).
 Thanks to the flexibility of my studies, I could choose the location of my internship freely.
 And I was lucky enough to find one that would allow me to move in with Sofie.
 But not only the location of this internship was perfect… (more about this later).